 If the recoverable amount is less than the carrying amount of the individual cash-generating unit or group of cash-generating units, an impairment loss with respect to goodwill is recognised in profit or loss and, if applicable, as well as to other assets of the unit.

 The table below summarises the parameters applied to determine the values in use in the context of the regular impairment tests for each segment as well as for cash-generating units with significant goodwill:

-In addition to goodwill, the Haniel Group also has EUR 95 million (previous year: EUR 52 million) in other intangible assets with indefinite useful lives.
+Aside from goodwill, the Haniel Group also has EUR 52 million (previous year: EUR 50 million) in other intangible assets with indefinite useful lives.
 These relate predominantly to brand names acquired through business combinations.
 They are subject to impairment testing at the level of the cash-generating units.

 The evidence for recoverability at all cash-generating units is based on the value in use.
 The values in use as determined in the course of the regular impairment tests were checked for plausibility using scenarios relating to key assumptions.
 No hypothetical need for an impairment loss resulted from these analyses, whether due to a 0.5 percentage points increase in the weighted average cost of capital before taxes, as deemed feasible by the management, or due to a 0.25 percentage points decrease in the growth rates after the detailed planning period.
 The same applies to a 5 per cent across-the-board reduction in cash flows before interest and taxes in the perpetual annuity.

 In addition to the regular impairment tests previously described, an unscheduled impairment test was required in the TAKKT division in the financial year pursuant to IAS 36.12 because the Plant Equipment Group cash-generating unit was classified as held for sale.
 This test confirmed the recoverability of the assets in question.